Internon/inter-recon/README.md

 		-w {DICT PATH}
 		-s {scan type}
 		-a optional is for superautomaticscan skipping all and not asking anything on wfuzz process at fisrt time execution

+## Scan types
+  - all
+    - portscan
+      - nmap TCP -> full ports checking host up if they have one of the following ports open (22,53,80,135,443,445,993,995,1521,3306,3389,5985,5986,8080,8081,8090,9001,9002)
+      - nmap UDP -> top 100 ports with default host up process
+    - vulnscan
+      - parse nmap UDP and TCP scan to files
+      - parse nmap UDP and TCP scan on services folder by service
+      - nmap UDP and TCP to open ports executing port/version related scripts
+      - smbmap guest execution -> To check if without user we can write/read anything
+      - enum4linux guest execution -> To check information retrieved from samba
+      - smbversion execution -> To retrieve the version of samba (Sometimes in linux servers is the only way to see the samba version)
+    - webscan
+      - http discovery with aquatone from nmap execution
+      - fuzzing discovered URLs with wfuzz
+      - screenshot Status 200 URLs from fuzzing with eyewitness
+      - 403 bypass techniques with byp4xx
+    - following steps -> quick explanation of things to do after script execution
+  - vuln
+    - portscan (Same as above)
+    - vulnscan (Same as above)
+    - following steps (Same as above)
+  - web
+    - portscan (Same as above)
+    - webscan (Same as above)
+    - following steps (Same as above)

 ## Structure:
   - First ports scan tcp and udp with version (nmap, requires sudo)